Revision date: 28 October 2025

 We use a range of measures to ensure we keep your personal data secure, accurate and up to date.
 These include:

-- education and training to relevant staff to ensure they are aware of our privacy obligations when handling personal data;
+education and training to relevant staff to ensure they are aware of our privacy obligations when handling personal data;

-- administrative and technical controls to restrict access to personal data to a ‘need to know’ basis;
+administrative and technical controls to restrict access to personal data to a ‘need to know’ basis;

-- technological security measures, including fire walls, encryption and anti- virus software; and
+technological security measures, including fire walls, encryption and anti- virus software; and

-- physical security measures, such as security passes to access our premises.
+physical security measures, such as security passes to access our premises.

 6. Retention

-We will only retain your personal data for as long as necessary to fulfil the purposes for which we collected it, including for the purposes of satisfying any regulatory, accounting, or reporting requirements or until the end of the relevant retention period set by our clients.
+We will only retain your personal data for as long as necessary to fulfil the purposes for which we collected it, including for the purposes of satisfying any regulatory, accounting, or reporting requirements or until the end of the relevant retention period set by our customers.

 If you want to learn more about our specific retention periods for your personal data established in our retention policy, you may contact us at dpo@cloudrock.global.